 It was an ordinary day but special to me because my son will treat me for lunch at SM Mall of Asia.
 Coming from their office in Greenhills for an office errand, Pao fetched me in my workplace by noontime.
 We were both craving ramen and so we looked for a Japanese restaurant from the North to South Wing of SM Moa.
 After a lot of walking, finally, we stumbled at Yayoi Japanese Teishoku Restaurant or simply, YAYOI.

 It’s my birthday today!
 Despite the pandemic, the fear, and the anxiety behind this dreaded Covid-19 virus, my hubby and I braved the opportunity to once again, satisfy our cravings for ramen.
 We were told that ramen at Ippudo is one of the best in the metro so we decided to try it.
 Well, let’s find out if this is true.

 My hubby fetched me in the office by lunchtime.
-I was half day today from work.
+I was off half a day today from work.
 We will initially celebrate my birthday as a couple at SM Mall of Asia.
+Continue reading

 We are a family who loves to venture out on new food dining experience.
 As of this time, there are ravings about Korean barbeque and for my son’s birthday, Pao invited us to try and savor the goodness of unlimited samgyupsal in Romantic Baboy.
 And since he is now working, he will pay for the bill.
 Yehey!
 This is a no-diet dinner and everyone is expected to give in to this unusual craving.